catonlap/Bamazon/README.md

 # Node.js & MySQL

-An Amazon-like storefront with MySQL.
-The app takse in orders from customers and deplete stock from the store's inventory and tracks product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+An item tracker linked to a MYSQL Database.
+The app takes in orders from customers and depletes stock from the store's inventory.
+It also tracks product sales across a store's departments and then provides a summary of the highest-grossing departments in the store.

 ## Customer
 ![Alt Text](assets/customer.gif)